© 2026 KPCW

 This is the final map of West Hills' proposed boundaries.
 It is roughly 3,600 acres.

-The supreme court has yet to rule on the proposed town’s constitutionality, and still may do so before Election Day Nov.
+The justices haven’t ruled on the proposed town’s constitutionality, and still may do so before Election Day Nov.
 4.

 The plaintiffs suing to stop the West Hills election are 10 area landowners who say they were treated differently and unfairly during the incorporation process.

 The defendants are Utah Lt.
-Gov. Diedre Henderson — whose attorneys haven’t taken a position on whether the process was constitutional — and the town’s sponsor, real estate attorney Derek Anderson.
+Gov. Diedre Henderson — whose attorneys haven’t taken a position on whether the process was constitutional — and Anderson, who is also a real estate attorney.
+He maintains the process has been constitutional.

-Only people within the proposed 3,600-acre town boundaries can vote on incorporation.
+Only people within the West Hills’ proposed boundaries can vote on incorporation.

 According to the clerk’s office, there are 96 registered voters within the boundaries.
 In January, there were just 47.